Open-Technology-Foundation/openxchg/README.md

 ## Notes

-- The script requires root privileges and will automatically elevate using `sudo`
 - Default date is yesterday (API requires historical dates, not current day)
 - Currency codes are case-insensitive and automatically converted to uppercase
 - The UNIQUE constraint on (Date, Currency) prevents duplicate entries